AidanWickes/ghibli-api-project/README.md

-#Ghibli Films API Project
+# Studio Ghibli Films API Project

+This project uses the Studio Ghibli API to list the films using Javascript

+## Node Versions

 Node version: 16.15.0
 NPM version: 8.5.5